-- Pesach Passover - Major Jewish spring festival which commemorates the liberation of the Israelites from Egyptian slavery - Yom HaShoah A day of remembrance of the Holocaust - Yom HaAtzmaut Israel Independence Day celebration - Lag B'Omer Seven-week period between Passover and Shavuot, a period of time known as the Omer being the 33rd day of the Omer, traditionally in commemoration of the end of the plague that killed Rabbi Akiba's students or of the bravery of Bar Kokba, also the day that Rabbi Shimon bar Yochai, "the Rashbi", a Mishnaic sage and leading disciple of Rabbi Akiva in the 2nd century, and the day on which he revealed the deepest secrets of kabbalah in the form of the Zohar - Shavuot Commemorates the anniversary of the giving of the Torah by God to the Children of Israel at Mount Sinai - Tisha B'Av Day of mourning the destruction of both ancient Temples in Jerusalem.
+- Purim Commemorates the defeat of Haman's plot to massacre the Jews as recorded in the book of Esther - Pesach Passover - Major Jewish spring festival which commemorates the liberation of the Israelites from Egyptian slavery - Yom HaShoah A day of remembrance of the Holocaust - Yom HaAtzmaut Israel Independence Day celebration - Lag B'Omer Seven-week period between Passover and Shavuot, a period of time known as the Omerbeing the 33rd day of the Omer, traditionally in commemoration of the end of the plague that killed Rabbi Akiba's students or of the bravery of Bar Kokba, also the day that Rabbi Shimon bar Yochai, "the Rashbi", a Mishnaic sage and leading disciple of Rabbi Akiva in the 2nd century, and the day on which he revealed the deepest secrets of kabbalah in the form of the Zohar - Shavuot Commemorates the anniversary of the giving of the Torah by God to the Children of Israel at Mount Sinai - Tisha B'Av Day of mourning the destruction of both ancient Temples in Jerusalem.
 In modern times, many Jews understand Tishah B'Av as a day to remember many tragedies that have befallen the Jewish people throughout history, and to reflect on the suffering that still occurs in our world.